Restoring Hope. Transforming Lives.

 Tots raffle.
 Mark Reicks, General Manager of Audi North Scottsdale, is presenting the lucky winner with his new Apple iPad.

-This year's fundraiser event is guaranteed to be BIGGER & BETTER than 2012.
+This year's fundraiser event is guaranteed to be BIGGER & BETTER than the last two.
 We've set a lofty goal of making it an even more fun and engaging event as we strive to double last year's fundraising results!

 Phoenix First Assembly, donates thousands of bikes to children in need during each Holiday season.
 One church member donates all the bikes and they arrive disassembled.
 This is where Audi North Scottsdale was able to step in and assist.